-The European Union has introduced the Securities Finance Transaction Regulation (SFTR) to enhance the transparency and regulatory oversight of the securities financing market.
+The purpose of the Securities Finance Transaction Regulation (SFTR) to enhance the transparency and regulatory oversight of the securities financing market.
 The regulation covers a reporting obligation for counterparts in connection with:

 This page briefly describes what Nordea and you as a customer should do to comply with the requirements.
 It also provides information about Nordea’s status in relation to SFTR.